12 fallacies that should be avoided when constructing arguments

 Scientific arguments should be logically correct.
 It means that, whenever the sentence is rephrased, the scientific causality content in the sentences should be still valid.

-You may see this post for more detailed about logical arguments.
+You may see this post for more details about logical arguments.

 For a quick refresher, a handy way to test the logical correctness in an argument is by following this format: